Isolation mechanisms for high-speed packet-processing pipelines: Evaluation

 \subsection{Does \sysname meet its requirements?}

 \Para{\sysname can be rapidly reconfigured.} Reconfiguration time includes both the software's compilation time (Figure~\ref{exp_fig:compilation_time}) and the hardware's configuration time (Figure~\ref{exp_fig:reconf_time}); we evaluate each separately.
 When a module is compiled, the compiler needs to generate both configuration bits for various hardware resources as well as match-action entries for the tables the module looks up.
-These match-action entries can and will be overwritten by the control plane, but we need to start out with a new set of match-action entries for a module to ensure no information leaks from a previous module in the same region.
+These match-action entries can and will be overwritten by the control plane, but we need to start out with a new set of match-action entries for a module to ensure no information leaks from a previous module.

 Hence, every time a module is compiled, the compiler also generates match-action entries.
 Within an exact match table, these entries must be different from each other to prevent multiple lookup results.
 As a result, \sysname's compilation time increases with the number of match-action entries in the module (Figure~\ref{exp_fig:compilation_time}).
 To contextualize this, \sysname's compile times (few seconds) compare favorably to compile times for Tofino ($\sim$10 seconds for our use cases) and FPGA synthesis times (10s of minutes).
-We note that this is an imperfect comparison: our compiler performs fewer optimizations than either the Tofino or FPGA compilers.
+We note that this is an imperfect comparison: our compiler performs fewer optimizations than either the Tofino or FPGA compilers and our targets are simpler.
+That said, compilation can happen offline, and hence it is not as time-sensitive compared to run-time reconfiguration.

 To measure time taken for \sysname's configuration post compilation, we vary the number of entries the \sysname software has to write into the pipeline.\footnote{Since the \sysname hardware can't currently support so many entries (\cref{subsec:impl_setup}), we overwrite previously written entries to measure configuration time.} Also, as a comparison, we evaluate the cost of the Tofino run-time APIs from Tofino SDE 9.0.0 to insert match-action table entries for the CALC program.
 From Figure~\ref{exp_fig:reconf_time}, we observe that the time spent in configuration of the hardware via \sysname's software-to-hardware interface is similar to Tofino's run-time APIs.